 After a wonderful day of riding in serene nature and caring for your horse, you will delight in a traditional Catalan cuisine in a 15th century farm house.

 Horseback riding is a truly magnificent experience on its own, but set within the backdrop of the Mediterranean forests and countryside, creates an even more magical day.

-The lovely lunch is the cherry on top of a perfect day.More Info (click to expand)
+The lovely lunch is the cherry on top of a perfect day.More Info (click to show all)

 32. Enjoy nature at Natural Park

 Traveling isn’t always about checking off sites on your to-do list.

 Rather, it is about experiencing the feeling of visiting a place different from where you reside.

 Simplicity in travelling to a new city leaves time and space for spontaneity and surprises.

 Barcelona offers lovely parks and beaches for you to take it down a notch, unwind and enjoy the simple life.